Pita/farbtastic/README.md

 #About

-This fork has small changes that stops the user from changing too light or too dark colors.
+This fork has small changes that stops the user from choosing too light or too dark colors.
 We need this for [Etherpad Lite](https://github.com/Pita/etherpad-lite)

 The original project can be found here <https://github.com/mattfarina/farbtastic>